Contrast-Security-OSS/Dependabot-Dashboard/README.md

 - `DB_HOST`
 - `GH_HOST`
 - `GH_TOKEN` (needs full repo access to query internal repos)
+- `GH_ORG`

 The script needs to be run everyday to visualize metrics over time.

-**Note:** The script is tested on GitHub Enterprise Server.
-It's not tested on public GitHub.com or GitHub Enterprise Cloud.
+**Note:** This fork has been adapted to work on GitHub.com and GitHub Enterprise Cloud.

+### Fork changes
+- Support Github cloud instead of Github server
+- Added CVE details including CVSS score
+- Added `GH_ORG` env variable to query